In recent years, a curious trend has emerged in the retail sector: many renowned brands are bidding farewell to the once-popular shopping network QVC.

 Is QVC’s Struggle to Innovate a Factor?

-How Is the Rise of Social Media and Influencers Impacting QVC?
+How Does the Rise of Social Media and Influencers Impact QVC?

 What Does the Future Hold for QVC?